guitarumoto/guitarumoto/README.md

 ## Hi there, I'm Guilherme 👋

+💼CFO of HaruCode;

-👩🏻‍💻  Bachelor in Computer Engineering;
+👩🏻‍💻  Computer Engineering;

-🦆  Software Engineer II for BeforeTI
+🦆  Software Engineer

 🪐  23-years-old from Brazil.